welenofsky/superlists-deploy-tools/README.md

 ** Provisioning a remote Ubuntu server **

 If you have a Ubuntu 12.04 - 14.04 server with a domain name then you can use the ansible or fabric provisioning script at your discretion.
+Just make sure to edit the ansible inventory file (ansible.inventory) and specify your domain name and username used for ssh in the appropriate places.

 Ansible deployment
 ```sh